jamf/aurorasnapshot/README.md

  - boto3 (pip install boto3)
  - AWS credentials configured (More information: https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html)

-## Limiatations:
+## Limitations:
- - This script works just with Aurora DB Clusters
+ - This script works just with Aurora DB clusters
- - AWS CLI has a limit of 100 entries per command so the script is not able to list more than 100 snapshots per Cluster
+ - AWS CLI has a limit of 100 entries per command so the script is not able to list more than 100 snapshots per cluster